The Cheeger problem in abstract measure spaces: Relation with first 1 -eigenvalue

 Now, exploiting the first part of the claim, it is easy to show the part regarding uniqueness.
 First, notice that, given any $1$-Cheeger set $C$, the function $u=c \chi_C$ is a $1$-eigenfunction for any $ c\neq 0$.
 Thus, two different Cheeger sets must provide two different $1$-eigenfunctions.
 Conversely, if $u_1$ and $u_2$ are two distinct $1$-eigenfunctions such that $u_1\neq cu_2$ for all $c\ne0$, then we can find $\bar t\in\R$ such that the two level sets $\set*{u_1>\bar t}$ and $\set*{u_2 > \bar t}$ have positive $\m$-measure and are distinct, hence identifying two different $1$-Cheeger sets. \end{proof}

-\begin{remark} Let properties \ref{prop:empty}, \ref{prop:lsc} and~\ref{prop:complement_set} be in force.
-Whenever a $1$-Cheeger set $C$ exists (for instance under the assumptions of \cref{res:existence_N-Cheeger}) \cref{cor:eigenfunction_cheeger} yields the existence of eigenfunctions of the variational problem defining $\Lambda_1(\Omega)$, by setting $u= c\chi_{C}$, with $c\ne0$. \end{remark}
+\begin{remark} Let properties \ref{prop:empty}, \ref{prop:lsc}, and~\ref{prop:complement_set} be in force.
+Whenever a $1$-Cheeger set $C$ exists (for instance under the assumptions of \cref{res:existence_N-Cheeger}), \cref{cor:eigenfunction_cheeger} yields the existence of eigenfunctions of the variational problem defining $\Lambda_1(\Omega)$, by setting $u= c\chi_{C}$, with $c\ne0$. \end{remark}

-\begin{remark} In \cref{sec:ineq_M_N_constants} we already discussed some examples of sets $\Omega$ for which $Nh_1(\Omega) = h_N(\Omega)$ (recall \cref{rem:(N+2)-barbells}).
+\begin{remark} In \cref{sec:ineq_M_N_constants}, we already discussed some examples of sets $\Omega$ for which $Nh_1(\Omega) = h_N(\Omega)$ (recall \cref{rem:(N+2)-barbells}).
 Thus, whenever \cref{res:relation_with_first_1_eigen} applies, we obtain that $\Lambda_N(\Omega)$ equals these values for such sets $\Omega$. \end{remark}

-\begin{remark} We point out that, in~\cite{CL19}*{Thm.~3.1}, the authors define $\Lambda_N(\Omega)$ as the infimum of a different variational problem, staged on the skeleton of the ambient space $X$, and prove that it coincides with $h_N(\Omega)$.
-To follow such an approach, one would need to require more properties on the ambient space $X$, at least starting with a vectorial structure. \end{remark}
+\begin{remark} We point out that, in~\cite{CL19}*{Thm.~3.1}, the authors define $\Lambda_N(\Omega)$ as the infimum of a different variational problem, and prove that it coincides with $h_N(\Omega)$.
+The adaptation of the approach of~\cite{CL19} to our more general framework will be discussed in the forthcoming paper~\cite{SSforth}. \end{remark}

-\begin{remark} A key tool for the proof of \cref{res:relation_with_first_1_eigen} is the symmetric coarea formula of \cref{lem:coarea_mod} which holds, provided that also \ref{prop:complement_set} is enforced.
+\begin{remark} A key tool for the proof of \cref{res:relation_with_first_1_eigen} is the symmetric coarea formula of \cref{lem:coarea_mod}, which holds provided that also \ref{prop:complement_set} is enforced.
 In particular, this excludes anisotropic Euclidean settings where the Wulff shape is not central symmetric.
-A workaround, would be tweaking the variational problem defining $\Lambda_1$, and rather define
+A workaround would be to tweak the variational problem~\eqref{eq:def_lambda_N} by instead considering